shawntabrizi/Ethereum-Twitter-Bounty/README.md

     1. Use one to initialize the Ganache CLI

            ganache-cli
-       > Make sure to copy your seed phrases for MetaMask.
+       > Make sure to save your 12 word mnemonic and use it when you initialize MetaMask.

     2. Use one to initialize the `ethereum-bridge`

            cd /path/to/ethereum-bridge